LayanAlrouji/3D_Modeling_Animation/README.md

-Wings: The wings are rotated to simulate bird motion, controlled by the wingMovem variable.
+Wings: The wings are rotated to simulate bird motion, controlled by the wingMove variable.
 This rotation makes the wings flap back and forth.